CarXTechnologies/dro-map-uploader/README.md

 1. Preparation of the route loading project
 2. Import a 3d model of the route into the project
 3. Adding the main components
-a.
-Assignment of surface collisions
+- Assignment of surface collisions
-b.
-Assignment of the point of appearance on the map
+- Assignment of the point of appearance on the map
-c.
-Assignment of ambient sounds
+- Assignment of ambient sounds
-d.
-Adding a minimap
+- Adding a minimap
 4. Unloading the route in the workshop

 1) Preparation of the route loading project